polimi-ispl/icpr2020dfdc/README.md

 This is the official repository of **Video Face Manipulation Detection Through Ensemble of CNNs**, submitted to [ICPR2020](https://www.micc.unifi.it/icpr2020/) and currently available on [arXiv](https://arxiv.org/abs/2004.07676).

-We participate as **ISPL** team on [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
+We participated as **ISPL** team to the [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
-With this implementation, we reached the 43rd position over 2116 teams (**top 2%**) on the [private leaderboard](https://www.kaggle.com/c/deepfake-detection-challenge/leaderboard).
+With this implementation, we reached the 41st position over 2116 teams (**top 2%**) on the [private leaderboard](https://www.kaggle.com/c/deepfake-detection-challenge/leaderboard).

-This repository is currently under mantainance, feel free to notify us any lack by opening an issue.
+This repository is currently under maintenance, feel free to notify us about any lack by opening an [issue](https://github.com/polimi-ispl/icpr2020dfdc/issues).
 ## Getting started

 ### Prerequisites